-Get fee-free ATM access and 0.4% APY, but only if you open and link a brokerage account.
+Enjoy free global ATM access and no foreign transaction fees -- but only if you open and link a brokerage account.

 Checking accounts provide easy access to your money, but many still charge transaction fees that can eat into your balance.
 This account offers unlimited ATM-fee rebates, and has no monthly fees — the only catch is that you’ll need to open a Charles Schwab brokerage account to get started.